 Lucas Belvaux’s edge-of-your-seat thriller — inspired by the 1978 kidnapping of French industrialist Edouard-Jean Empain — features a career-defining performance by Yvan Attal(Munich, My Wife Is an Actress) as a millionaire playboy who is abducted and held for ransom for 60 days.

-Lorber Films is a New York-based theatrical distributor and DVD label dedicated to the best in recent and classic world cinema and independent documentaries.
-We curate the distribution of high quality, critically-acclaimed films to discerning audiences – delivering the classics of yesterday and tomorrow.
+Lorber Films (a division of Kino Lorber, Inc.) is a New York-based theatrical distributor and DVD label dedicated to the best in recent and classic world cinema and independent documentaries.